 Choose lotions or sticks over sprays

-Especially where little ones are concerned, it’s always best to choose lotion or stick sunscreen formulations over sprays.
+Especially where little ones are concerned, it’s always best to choose lotion or stick-form sunscreen formulations over sprays.
 I know, I know.
 You totally wanted to find the absolute best spray sunscreen for your kids.

 However, sprays sunscreens are a bad idea.
 When you mix them with little kids, the danger is even more serious.
 SheKnows explains in detail the two main dangers of spray sunscreen: the thickness and the aerosol delivery method.

 The ultra-thin formula of spray sunscreens is less of a concern than their delivery method, but still a valid point against their use.